 With the reliability that we have built our reputation on still firmly intact, we’ve been working hard to provide additional functionality and options.

 Here are 7 reasons to be excited about the PT-500:

 The PT-500 has always come with a 4-20 mA output.
-We have now added Modbus, as well as 0-5 VDC and mV/V. You choose the output that fits your need, rather than being forced into a choice that may not be ideal.
+It also has Modbus, as well as 0-5 VDC and mV/V. You choose the output that fits your need, rather than being forced into a choice that may not be ideal.

 2) Cable Chemical Compatibility

 Polyurethane cable is great for a lot of applications, but some applications need something more robust.
-Our new Hytrel® cable option gives you the ability to use a submersible pressure transducer in places you never thought possible, such as diesel tanks
+Our Hytrel® cable option gives you the ability to use a submersible pressure transducer in places you never thought possible, such as diesel tanks.

 3) Two Cages